dhermanu/Github-Starred/README.md

 # Github-Starred
-This app will display the most starred repositories that was created last week.
+This app will display the most starred repositories that was created last week and also saves favorited repositories.

 # Phone